Urban and Community Forestry

 Urban and Community Forestry (UCF) crews help create robust urban forests that reduce air pollution and greenhouse gas emissions and improve public health and well-being.

-Urban and Community Forest Program Overview:
+Urban and Community Forestry Program Overview:

-Spring and Autumn: Young Adult Conservation Corps Crews for individuals ages 19- 26, will participate in a 12-week, crew-based paid term of service during the spring and autumn.
+Spring and Fall: Young Adult Conservation Corps Crews for individuals ages 19- 26, will participate in a 12-week, crew-based paid term of service during the spring and fall.
 Each crew will be comprised of up to five young adult participants and one crew leader, who will average 35 hours per week on urban forestry projects and spend up to 10 hours per week in education and training.
 Participants will receive a stipend, industry recognized credentials, develop 21st Century work skills, and receive post program assistance connecting with green careers in their region.

 Crew members can use this opportunity as a steppingstone towards starting a career in an outdoor field such as natural resource management, outdoor recreation, forestry, or working for other environmental nonprofits.
 Others, who may not be interested in working in the green jobs sector, can use this work experience as a chance to gain easily transferable job skills, travel to new places, meet new people, and spend weeks making a real difference in their community.